nickjourjine/wild-mus-vocal-ecology/README.md

 	jupyter notebook

 to launch jupyter (a browser window should open), navigate to the notebooks directory, and select the notebook you would like to use.

+If you have trouble completing any of this steps, please let me know by raising an issue (click issue on the options bar a tope of the screen, then the big green "New Issue" button).